Bestselling author and presidential historian

 Doris Kearns Goodwin is a world-renowned presidential historian, public speaker and Pulitzer Prize-winning, New York Times #1 best-selling author.

-Her seventh book, Leadership in Turbulent Times, was an instant New York Times bestseller.
-It provides an accessible and essential road map for aspiring and established leaders in every field, and for all of us in our everyday lives.
+Her seventh book, Leadership in Turbulent Times, was published in September 2018 to critical acclaim and became an instant New York Times bestseller.
+A culmination of Goodwin’s five-decade career of studying the American presidents focusing on Presidents Abraham Lincoln, Theodore Roosevelt, Franklin Roosevelt and Lyndon Baines Johnson, the book provides an accessible and essential road map for aspiring and established leaders in every field, and for all of us in our everyday lives.

 (Photo credit: Annie Leibovitz)